MISP/misp-book/misp-zmq/README.md

 #### misp_json_attribute - attribute updated or created
 The attributes appear to have the most diversity depending on the action applied to them.

-When an attribute gets created, just the attribute gets sent out via ZMQ.
-Its parent event id is sent inside the attribute JSON, but there is no extra event metadata like there is when an attribute is deleted or modified.
+When an attribute gets created, the attribute gets sent out via ZMQ.
+The parent event id is included in the attribute JSON, but there is no extra event metadata like there is when an attribute is deleted or modified.

 Create Example:
 ```